giometrix/TableStorage.Abstractions.POCO/README.md

 tableStore.Insert(employee);
 ```

-As always, we have 2 ways of querying the data.
-I think I prefer the untyped way since it is more clear:
+As always, we have 2 ways of querying the data:

 ```csharp
 var record = tableStore.GetRecord("1", "user");